A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

 Education: PhD (Ethnomusicology) Indiana University; MMus (Ethnomusicology) School of Oriental and African Studies; BBA, College of William and Mary.
 Publications: Composing Aid: Music, Refugees, and Humanitarian Politics (Indiana University Press 2023); “‘How is that going to help anyone?’: A Critical Activist Ethnomusicology,” (Oxford University Press, 2021).
-Awards: Social Justice Paper Prize, 2021 (Society for Ethnomusicology); Applied Ethnomusicology Paper Prize, 2021 (Society for Ethnomusicology); University Distinguished Ph.D.
+Awards: 2024 Bruno Nettl Prize Honorable Mention (Society for Ethnomusicology); Social Justice Paper Prize, 2021 (Society for Ethnomusicology); Applied Ethnomusicology Paper Prize, 2021 (Society for Ethnomusicology); University Distinguished Ph.D.
 Dissertation Award, 2019 (Indiana University); CSAS Paper Prize, 2018 (Central States Anthropological Society); African Libraries Paper Prize, 2016 (Society for Ethnomusicology); Bess Lomax Hawes Paper Award, 2015 (Society for Ethnomusicology).

-Composing Aid: Music, Refugees, and Humanitarian Politics (Indiana University Press 2023) offers a critical account of music, dance, and performance in the United Nations-run Kakuma Refugee Camp in Kenya.
-This study offers insights for better understanding the social life of a long-term refugee camp, for conducting musical aid projects, and for reimagining state and humanitarian approaches to forced migration.
+Composing Aid: Music, Refugees, and Humanitarian Politics (Indiana University Press, 2023) provides a critical exploration of music, dance, and performance within the United Nations-administered Kakuma Refugee Camp in Kenya.
+This work offers valuable insights into the political and social dynamics of long-term refugee camps, the impact and design of musical aid projects, and the reimagining of state and humanitarian approaches to forced migration.
+In recognition of its contributions to the field, Composing Aid received Honorable Mention for the Society for Ethnomusicology's Bruno Nettl Prize in 2024.

 This research has been supported by the following grants and fellowships: The Andrew W. Mellon Graduate Dissertation Fellowship – Mellon Innovating International Research, Teaching and Collaboration (MIIRT); The Ruth Norman Halls Graduate Fellowship (Indiana University’s College of Arts and Sciences); and The United States Department of Education, Foreign Language Area Studies (FLAS) Award.